National Moth Week 2012

 Trosia nigrorufa (Megalopygidae)

-This Monday moth is a stunning female of the Neotropical Megalopygidae - Trosia nigrorufa.
+This Monday moth is a stunning female of the Neotropical Megalopygidae – Trosia nigrorufa.
 Ed Ross and Ev Schlinger collected this specimen in Peru in 1955, and I’ve heard many stories about these epic expeditions.
-I can’t really imagine travelling via cargo ship, being gone for six or more months at . . . → Read More: Monday Moth
+I can’t really imagine travelling via cargo ship, being gone for six or more . . . → Read More: Monday Moth

 Insects of the Philippines I